 This event was born in 2006 to promote the culture of taste, showing the experiences of street food typical of the city of Sassari.
 Enhancing the offer of commercial businesses, contributing to broadcast from a touristic point of view the city, its gastronomical tradition and its most charming corners.

 It is one of the most important events of the island dedicated to the valorization of the agro-alimentary production and the gastronomic tradition, particularly of the city of Sassari and its territory.

-Dedicated to the "nectar of the Gods", among the events stands out, "Ajò a Ippuntare", an exhibition dedicated to the new wine, that is the tradition of "s'Ispuntu", the tasting of the new wine that takes place, usually, during the third Saturday of December.
+Dedicated to the "nectar of the Gods", among the events stands out, Ajò a Ippuntare, an exhibition dedicated to new wine, which takes place between November and December.